magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ocpp.md

 #### Server side RPC subsection

-ThingsBoard allows sending RPC commands to the device connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending RPC commands to the device connected to IoT Hub directly or via Gateway.

-Configuration, provided in this section is used for sending RPC requests from ThingsBoard to Charge Point.
+Configuration, provided in this section is used for sending RPC requests from IoT Hub to Charge Point.

 | **Parameter**   | **Default value** | **Description**                                                                         |
 |:----------------|:------------------|-----------------------------------------------------------------------------------------|